Rookie to Rider.

 4) We'll arrange for your new BMW G 310 R to be delivered

 Start your journey on two wheels today by contacting your local Retailer.

 Spread the cost

-Once you've passed your test, pay just £99 monthly rentals for two years and get a brand new G 310 R as part of the all inclusive Rookie to Rider package.
-Terms and conditions below.
+Once you've passed your test, pay just £99 monthly rentals for 30 months and get a brand new G 310 R as part of the all inclusive Rookie to Rider package.
+Terms and conditions apply.

 How do I sign up?

 You can sign up to this offer several ways:

 Visit your local BMW Motorrad Centre.

 Call us on 08000 131 282 (Monday to Friday 09:00 – 17:30)